PGBSNH20/ludo-v2-group1/Documentation/ludoApiDescription.md

 - ``AddPlayerTurnName(string gameName, string playerName)`` - Finds all players related to the board in a list, and selects the person below the included ``playerName`` as the next turn name.
 Returns task completed or task from exception.
 - ``MovePlayer(string gameName, string playerName, int diceNumber)`` - Todo

-### Presentation
-#### Menu Class
-ShowMenu() - allows the user to select one of the suggested options.
-The code is borrowed from the previous course.
-#### Graphics
-Draw() - displays a 2D model of the game board on the console, allows to track the position of tokens.
-## UI
-Contains Program.cs

-## LudoTests
-Contains our unit tests and our in memory database (SQLite)